-Whether you’re throwing a game night or just hosting a casual get-together of any kind, there’s always a tough question to answer: How do you keep a large group of people entertained and engaged?
+Whether you’re throwing a game night or just hosting a casual get-together of any kind, there’s always a tough question to answer: How do you keep a large group of people entertained?

-Here are the best board games and party games for bigger groups—let’s say 8 players or more—that are easily accessible to all kinds of people, gamers and non-gamers included, and will make you the host to beat for large gatherings.
+Here are the best board games and party games for large groups that are accessible to all kinds of people, even those who haven’t played board games before.